alecks/passc/docs/src/security_features.md

 ### `sodium_mlock`

 Sensitive data in memory is locked using `sodium_mlock`.
 Some systems do not support this.
-Enabling verbose logging (`-v`) will show whether it is supported.
+Enabling verbose logging (`-V`) will show whether it is supported.
 This helps avoid swapping sensitive memory to disk.
 See [libsodium's secure memory docs](https://doc.libsodium.org/memory_management) for more information.

 `sodium_memzero` is always called regardless of whether `sodium_mlock` fails, attempting to overwrite sensitive memory after use.